Economic benefits

 Data centers bring significant economic benefits to Virginia, driven primarily by the industry’s large capital investments during construction.
 Most of this spending stays in the state, supporting Virginia-based contractors and suppliers.

-Data Centers industry contributes an estimated:
+Data Center industry contributes an estimated:

 74,000 jobs,